An evening with Vanity Fairy

 I spend most of my free time going to gigs.
 The Windmill in Brixton and The George Tavern in Whitechapel are my favourite music venues.

-Finally, what would you be doing if you wern’t making music?
+What would you be doing if you wern’t making music?

 I’d have Vanity Fairy as a fashion brand.
 In a Halsten-esque / Zhandra Rhodes style.
 Sequin-laden, glittery, kaftans.
 Based in London, but delivered to the world!

 Learning to sew is on my bucket list but at the moment my friends hand make all my stage outfits.
-I go shopping and pick the fabrics, give friends a rough idea of the style and then they turn them into stage-worthy garments
+I go shopping and pick the fabrics, give friends a rough idea of the style and then they turn them into stage-worthy garments.

 Listen to Vanity Fairy